WhiskyTangoFawks/LunarFalloutPlus/README.md

 - a hardcore, nitty-gritty survival simulator - if you want that go play a Horizon based list.
 - a twitch shooter - if you want that, go play one of the Better Locational Damage based lists.
 - Fallout New Vegas - if you want that, go play Fallout New Vegas.
-- an "everything but the kitchen sink" list with every mod out there - if you want that, go play Magnum Opus.
+- A list full of tactical modern equipment - If you want that, go play CoD
 - a super-difficult make-the-game-impossible list for people who've played FO4 100x and know it like the back of their hand
 - a good base-list for building on top of - if you want that try Welcome to Paradise or Fusion